hrvach/deskhop/README.md

 Option 1 - Open the case, hold the button while connecting each Pico and copy the right uf2 to it.

-Option 2 - Switch both Picos to BOOTSEL mode by using a special key combination (**hold down** all of these keys): ```Right Shift,  P,  H,  X,  Left Shift```
+Option 2 - Switch a board to BOOTSEL mode by using a special key combination. (**hold down** all of these keys).

+- board A: ```Right Shift,  F12, A,  Left Shift```
+- board B: ```Right Shift,  F12, B,  Left Shift```

-This will make the Picos enter the bootloader upgrade mode and act as USB flash drives.
-Now you can drag-and-drop the .uf2 files to them (you might need to plug in your mouse directly).
+This will make the corresponding Pico board enter the bootloader upgrade mode and act as USB flash drive.
+Now you can drag-and-drop the .uf2 file to it (you might need to plug in your mouse directly).

 ## Misc features

+#### Mouse slowdown

 Ever tried to move that YT video slider to a specific position but your mouse moves too jumpy and suddenly you are moving your hand super-carefully like you're 5 and playing "Operation" all over again?

 **Holding right ALT** while moving the mouse will slow it down considerably, enabling you to get the finer precision work done and still have your mouse moving quickly otherwise.

+#### Switch Lock

+If you want to lock yourself to one screen, use ```RIGHT CTRL + L```.
+This will make sure you won't accidentally leave your current screen.
+To turn off, press the same key combo again.

 ## Hardware